tahoangluan/privacy-policy/README.md

 ## About the App
-Lumière Expenses helps users scan receipts and track expenses locally on their device.
+Lumiere Expenses helps users scan receipts and track expenses locally on their device.

 No personal data is collected or shared.
 We do not collect any personal identifiable information.